arsam31/SAAC02-Notes/README.md

 ### AWS::CloudFormation::Init

+It is a way that you can pass complex bootstrapping instructions into an EC2 instance.It is much more complex than simple EC2 user data.

 **cfn-init** is a helper script installed on EC2 OS.
 This is a simple configuration management system.

 - User Data is procedural and run by the OS line by line.
-- cfn-init can be procedural, but can also be desired state.
+- cfn-init can be procedural, but can also be desired state.(desired state means how you want something to be)
-  - Can specify particular versions of packages.
-It will ensure things are configured to that end state.
+  - For example you can specify particular versions of apache server to be installed, if that version is already installed then do nothing.If another version is istallled then update it to the desired virsion.
   - Can manipulate OS groups and users.
   - Can download sources and extract them using authentication.